sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 #### End
 But remember this topic has its own complexibility and one can perhaps argue for another origin, Remember a Modi surname can be a Hindu bania (Lalit Modi) or OBC (PM Modi), Jain, Muslim (Syed Modi, the 8-time National Badminton champ, but for him it was a mistake done by his school teacher) or even a Parsi (Rusi Mody).
+So, Modi can be a merchants, traders, or shopkeepers.
 Another example is Gandhi which is also an occupational name used by  Hindu (Bania, Arora, Jat), Jain, and Parsi (they used it as Gandy).